deptofdefense/anet/README.md

 	- You can use `@GraphQLIgnore` to tell GraphQL to not expose a getter method.

 * Note: GraphQL does _not_ use Jackson to serialize anything into JSON, it individually fetches the exact fields the client requests and transforms those into JSON using its own type system.
 * Note: While GraphQL does technically support writing data to the server through mutations, we do not have any of that implemented.
-You must still use the REST api to write any data to ANET.
+You must still use the REST API to write any data to ANET.

 ## How the frontend works